Emranbd31/fixeasy-frontend/DEPLOYMENT.md

 `https://api.fixeasy.irish/healthz`) to confirm a healthy response before promoting to production.

+## Post-merge checklist

+After resolving conflicts or merging feature branches, run through the following steps before considering the deployment complete:

+1. `npm run build && npm run start` locally to smoke test both the frontend and the FastAPI endpoints (the `/healthz` route should return status 200).
+2. Push the branch to `main` and confirm Vercel finishes the associated deployment without build errors.
+3. Visit the production URLs for both the web frontend and backend health check to ensure they load successfully after the deployment promotion.

 ## Environment Variables

 Ensure the following values are configured in your deployment environment (e.g. Vercel project settings or `.env.local`):